t03r1cht/wordnet-pass-analysis/README.md

 - [X] Add lemma permutation/search statistics to WordNet mode
 - [X] Add stats for each word file (for example brands.txt had 40% of all results)
 - [X] Add percentages in summary file for each word in list mode
-- [ ] Add more combinators (C1xC2xC3...)
-- [ ] When combining permutators, there are still some duplicate lemmas, need to be removed to not falsify the result
-- [ ] Flush memory to the disk if the script is supposed to run for a long time
 - [ ] Port OpenBSD/Darwin look tool to Linux
 - [ ] Write paper about this